Israelshecktar/printf/README.md

 CustomPrintf supports the following format specifiers:

 - %d for integers
-- %f for floating-point numbers
+- %s for strings
 - %c for characters
-- %S for strings
+- %f for floating-point numbers
 - %r for reverser string
 - %b for binary